ricardomongza99/twitter-reloaded/README.md

 # Twitter Reloaded

-Twitter Reloaded is a Twitter clone project built using Django, Python, and MySQL.
+Twitter Reloaded is a Twitter clone project built using Django, Python, and SQLite.
 The project aims to implement core Twitter features, such as creating tweets, replying to tweets, and displaying tweets as threads.

 ## Features